Dean Traylor splits his time being a special education teacher and a freelance writer.

 - Feelings of worthlessness

 • A physical or mental condition that substantially limits one or more major life functions,

 • A medical history or record of suffering from a debilitating condition, or

 • Perceived to have a physical or mental impairment.

-Although a person can be diagnosed with having clinical depression, and have a medical record of it, other measures such as the use of medication may limit the effectiveness or usefulness of ADA.
+Although a person can be diagnosed with clinical depression, and have a medical record of it, other measures such as the use of medication may limit the effectiveness or usefulness of ADA.
 If a person with depression can perform major life activities without difficulties - despite the use of medication or therapy to treat his/her condition they will not meet the ADA’s definition of disability.

 Another determining factor is drug and substance abuse.
 Although individuals with depression have been known to “self-medicate” with alcohol or illicit drugs, the mere act can prevent them from being protected by ADA.

-This criteria is known as a “mitigating measure,” and it was a decision that came from a few 1999 Supreme Court rulings such as Albertson's Inc. v.
+This criterion is known as a “mitigating measure,” and it was a decision that came from a few 1999 Supreme Court rulings such as Albertson's Inc. v.
 Kirkinburg.
 As a result, the person with depression has to prove that his/her condition was affecting job performance, despite treatment.
-If he/she could prove that depression was compromising the job performance, then ADA will be used to protect that person.
+If he/she could prove that depression was compromising job performance, then ADA will be used to protect that person.

 Undue hardship is defined as an action requiring significant difficulty or expense when considered in light of factors...